soobnoid/termanul/README.md

 ## future considerations

-as I use this in other projects I will probably add onto it... though if someone more competant would like to help improve the core codebase that'd be much appreciated as I think it needs a massive refactor.
+as I use this in other projects I will probably add onto it... anyone who wants to contribute is welcome.